RaniaMidaoui/gomart-order-service/README.md

-# goMart-order-service
+# gomart-order-service
-This repository contains the code and Dockerfile for the order microservice of the **goMart-commerce** application, along with the Jenkinsfile describing the CI/CD pipeline for the microservice.
+This repository contains the code and Dockerfile for the order microservice of the **gomart-commerce** application, along with the Jenkinsfile describing the CI/CD pipeline for the microservice.

 To run the code, you need to have Golang package installed: